-Bank of South Carolina Corporation (NASDAQ:BKSC) will pay a dividend of $0.17 on the 31st of July.
-The dividend yield will be 4.9% based on this payment which is still above the industry average.
+The board of Bank of South Carolina Corporation (NASDAQ:BKSC) has announced that it will pay a dividend of $0.17 per share on the 31st of January.
+This makes the dividend yield 4.3%, which will augment investor returns quite nicely.

 Bank of South Carolina's Earnings Will Easily Cover The Distributions

 A big dividend yield for a few years doesn't mean much if it can't be sustained.